-The following mathematics knowledge may be activated, extended, and deepened while students work on the task: adding and/or subtracting with two-digit numbers; working with the count sequence within 100; and writing and discussing situation equations and/or solution equations.
+The following mathematics knowledge may be activated, extended, and deepened while students work on the task: adding and/or subtracting with two-digit numbers; and working with the count sequence within 100.

-→ Extending the task
+ightarrow Extending the task

 How might students drive the conversation further?